 Contra-indications and cautions

 See individual drug monographs for a full list.
-In general:

 - Renal impairment - there is an increased risk of hyperkalaemia with potassium-sparing diuretics and spironolactone.
 Thiazides are ineffective with increasing severity of impairment.